What is a Waiter or Waitress?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 2,600,500 jobs in the United States for Waiter or Waitress.
+In the United States, there were 2,600,500 jobs for Waiter or Waitress in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 182,500 new jobs for Waiter or Waitress by 2026.
-The BLS estimates 522,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 522,700 job openings in this field each year.

 The states with the most job growth for Waiter or Waitress are Utah, Washington, and Arizona.
 Watch out if you plan on working in Ohio, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.